 Get started before the official first day of class.

-Access to your Fall 2014 online course(s) will be given on Tuesday, August 26th, which is one week prior to to the official fall semester start date.
+Access to your Spring 2015 online course(s) will be given on Tuesday, January 13th, which is one week prior to to the official spring semester start date.

 We provide you access to your course prior to the semester start date so that you can: